SERVICES & SAFETY PROTOCOLS DURING COVID-19

-For those with respiratory conditions who may be more vulnerable to COVID19, the safest measure you can take is to stay home and away from crowds and to limit your travel.
-Follow these measures recommended on the Ontario Ministry of Health COVID-19 website to reduce your chance of infection:
+For those with respiratory conditions who may be more vulnerable to COVID-19, the safest measures you can take are to stay home and away from crowds and to avoid travel.
+We encourage you to keep active - take a walk outside when weather permits or find other ways to stay active.

-- Wash your hands often with soap and water or alcohol-based hand sanitizer
+- Wash your hands often with soap and water or alcohol-based hand sanitizer.

-- Sneeze and cough into your sleeve
+- Sneeze and cough into your sleeve.

 - Avoid touching your eyes, nose or mouth

-- Avoid contact with people who are sick
+- Avoid contact with people who are sick.